tytydraco/yessleep/out/My_girlfriend_bought_a_new_coat_and_it_changed_her_in_horrifying_ways.md

 “Wow.
 You sure do find some gems from charity stores,” I said.
 “Did you get it from Oxfam?”

 She nodded eagerly.
 “They had a mountain of things in there.
-Apparently, some local family abandoned their home and begged the shop to take everything they owned.”
+Apparently, some locals abandoned their home and begged the shop to take everything they owned.”

 “That’s odd,” I said.